Fixing The Google Maps ‘For Development Purposes Only’ Error

 What causes the Google Maps ‘For development purposes only’ message?

 In June 2018, Google started to charge website owners for the use of Google Maps on their websites.
-Since then, any maps that have not been set up properly show the ‘For development purposes only’ message.
+Since then, any maps that have not been set up properly show the ‘For development purposes only’ message across them.
 Common reasons for the message include set up issues with the Google Maps API key, and not having an associated credit card on the Google account.
-Either of these will result in Google showing a development version of the map which is a greyed out map with a ‘For development purposes only’ message across it.
-This is a free version of the map that acts as a placeholder for a developer when building the website.
+Either of these will result in Google showing a free development version of the map which looks like a greyed out map with a ‘For development purposes only’ message across it.
+This version of the map is intended for use during web development so website owners don’t pay for map usage on their staging environment.

 If this message is showing on a map on your website there are 2 things to check.